chef/supermarket/README.md

 Super Market
 ============

 Super Market is Chef's new community project.
-Here is a rough rodmap the corresponds to the main outcomes we hope to achieve through improving the Chef community experience:
+Here is a rough roadmap that corresponds to the main outcomes we hope to achieve through improving the Chef community experience:

 - Better facilitation for signing and managing Contribor License Agreements (CLA). [#2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
 - Exposing API endpoints for accessing community member and contributor status for other services to consume. [#2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
 - Storing community member information and presenting it in a more user friendly and manageable way. [#2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
 - Establishing a low barrier to entry for individuals to contribute and improve the community experience. [#2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
 - Providing capabalities for trusted community members to moderate the community contributions. [#3](https://github.com/opscode/supermarket/issues?milestone=3&state=open)
-- Imrpvoing the Cookbooks API to provide more relevant information about individual cookbooks. [#3](https://github.com/opscode/supermarket/issues?milestone=3&state=open)
+- Improving the Cookbooks API to provide more relevant information about individual cookbooks. [#3](https://github.com/opscode/supermarket/issues?milestone=3&state=open)
 - Better organized documentation for various Chef projects. [#4]
 - Chef Server cookbook API. [#4]
 - Dependency API. [#4]
-- Incorporating other community contributions like knife plugings, ohai plugins, and related chef packages. [#5]
+- Incorporating other community contributions like knife plugins, ohai plugins, and related Chef packages. [#5]
 - Improved Cookbook ratings using automatic multifactor metascore instead of voting. [#6]

 Project Status
 --------------

 This project is currently in heavy active development and is a pre-release.

 Contributing
 ------------

 We'd love for you to be involved.
 Read the [contributor's workflow](https://github.com/opscode/supermarket/blob/master/CONTRIBUTING.md) for license information and helpful tips before you get started.

 You can view the prioritized tasks in [Super Market's public Pivotal Tracker project](https://www.pivotaltracker.com/s/projects/984852).
 Please include a link to the story (or Story ID) if there is one in your pull requests.

 There are also some project artifacts such as planning docs, wireframes, recorded demos, and team retrospectives in a [public Google Drive folder](https://drive.google.com/a/cramerdev.com/#folders/0B6WV7Qy0ZCUfbFFPNG9CejExUW8).

 If you have questions, feature ideas, or other suggestions, please [create a Github Issue](https://github.com/opscode/supermarket/issues?state=open) and we'll respond in a timely manner.
 If you include the "Feature", "Enhancement", or "Bug" labels when creating a new issue, a Pivotal Tracker story will be automatically created in the icebox.